adamnicolaspelletier/hclustR/README.md

 Requirements:
   - made4 package

-  - expression data, ideally filtered based on eprsonal criteria. a Heatmap based on whole transcriptome is long to process, hard to read, and difficult to draw conclusions from
+  - expression data, ideally filtered based on personal criteria. a Heatmap based on whole transcriptome is long to process, hard to read, and difficult to draw conclusions from

-Use the -h flag for further options and help